carlospolop/CloudPEASS/README.md

 The sensitive permissions and attacks are discovered based on the sensitive permissions documented in **[HackTricks Cloud](https://cloud.hacktricks.wiki/en/index.html) and also asking the HackTricks AI**.

-## Azure PEASS
+## AzurePEASS

-Azure PEASS will check all **your permissions in Azure and in Entra ID** and will try to find **privilege escalation** paths and other potential attacks.
+AzurePEASS will check all **your permissions in Azure and in Entra ID** and will try to find **privilege escalation** paths and other potential attacks.

+AzurePEASS will use different API endpoints to find all the resources a principal has access to and then get all the permissions of those resources.
+It will also check for **Entra ID permissions** in different scopes.

 Note that you will need to provide a token with access over the **ARM API** and another one with access over the **Graph API**.